-These interim financial statements do not include all note disclosures required on an annual basis, and therefore, should be read in conjunction with the annual audited consolidated financial statements for the year ended December 31, 2018, filed with the appropriate securities regulatory authorities.
+These condensed consolidated interim financial statements have been prepared in accordance with US GAAP.
+These interim financial statements do not include all note disclosures required on an annual basis, and therefore, should be read in conjunction with the annual audited consolidated financial statements for the year ended December 31, 2019, filed with the appropriate securities regulatory authorities.

-In the opinion of management, all adjustments, which include reclassifications and normal recurring adjustments necessary to present fairly the condensed consolidated balance sheets, condensed consolidated statement of operations and comprehensive income, condensed consolidated statements of changes in equity and condensed consolidated statements cash flows as at June 30, 2019 and for all periods presented, have been recorded.
-The results of operations for the three and six months ended June 30, 2019 are not necessarily indicative of the Company's full year results.
+In the opinion of management, all adjustments, which include reclassifications and normal recurring adjustments necessary to present fairly the condensed consolidated balance sheets, condensed consolidated statement of operations and comprehensive income (loss), condensed consolidated statements of changes in equity and condensed consolidated statements cash flows as at June 30, 2020 and for all periods presented, have been recorded.
+The results of operations for the three and six months ended June 30, 2020 are not necessarily indicative of the Company's full year results.